 - Calculate your annual Belgian packaging volume from order data and packaging BOMs

-- Classify your packaging into Fost Plus material categories, including the rigid/flexible plastic split
+- Classify your packaging into Fost Plus material categories, including the granular plastic categories (PET bottles, rigids, PE films, PP and other films)

-- Submit your annual declaration by April 30
+- Submit your annual declaration via MyFost by February 28

 - Pay invoiced fees within 30 days